chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Property   | Description
 -----------|-----------------------------
 Actions    | list of operations, e.g., read IAM users, get compliance profiles, update node status, etc.
-Role       | a named set of actions
+Role       | a named list of actions
 Effect     | ALLOW or DENY
 Projects   | list of project IDs to constrain the actions and/or role